marcelkliemannel/intellij-jvms-manager-plugin/README.md

 ### Process Details

+For each JVM process the process details contains information about the main class, attached debugger and Java agents, and system properties.

-For each process, the tool window provides a detailed information overview.
-This includes the system properties for JVMs, command line, environment variables, up time, etc.
+Besides that, the process details provides the memory usage, command line, environment variables, up time, and a lot more.

 <img src="screenshots/jvm-process-details.png" alt="JVM Process Details" width="362px"/>